 If you think your child may be entitled to free school meals, please see below for details.

 Please note that we are a 'nut free' school as we sometimes have pupils with nut allergies, therefore snacks or food containing nuts are not permitted at any time.

 The school has had Healthy School Status since 2007.

-Our current school meals menu is the same every week.
+Our current school meals menu is on a 3 week cycle.
 You can read the current menu below:

 From September 2014 the new nationwide scheme 'Universal Infant Free School Meals' became available.
 This means that all children attending school in Reception, Year 1 and Year 2 will be entitled to free school meals, regardless of income or eligibility for benefits.